-- Technical Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and two (2) printed original copies - Financial Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and two (2) printed original copies
+• GPO Proposal: Two (2) copies on electronic storage devices (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (GPO RFP Proposal) and ten (10) printed original copies

 Note: Proposals received after the closing date and time will not be considered.
 In addition, proposals received via fax or e-mail are not acceptable.